20070701/k-means-clustering/README.md

 # K-means

-This is third assignment of Introduction to Machine Learning (COMP 462) course.
-In this assignment, I implement  K-means clustering algorithm to cluster given three different datasets.
+I implement  K-means clustering algorithm to cluster given three different datasets.

 ## Datasets
 The dataset ﬁles contain features (in 2D) and class labels.
-In this assignment, I didn’t use class labels since K-means is an unsupervised algorithm and does not need class labels.
+I didn’t use class labels since K-means is an unsupervised algorithm and does not need class labels.
 Scatter plot of the datasets given in Figure 1.

  <p align="center" style="text-align:center">